newrelic/newrelic-quickstarts/CONTRIBUTING.md

 ## Quickstart yaml to UI mapping

 Quickstarts are defined by several yaml files.
-These files are used to render the quickstart content on New Relic's External I/O Catalog and within the internal
+These files are used to render the quickstart content on New Relic's external I/O Catalog and within the internal
-New Relic Catalog.
-At this time there isn't any easy way to preview a quickstart as you develop, so we have provided a visual mapping below to explain how each part of the
-UI is rendered using the quickstart yaml files.
+New Relic I/O Catalog.
+At this time there isn't any easy way to preview a quickstart as you develop, so we have provided a visual mapping below to explain how each part of the UI is rendered using the quickstart yaml files.

 This example is based on the Fastly quickstart which can be [found here](./quickstarts/fastly/config.yml) within the repository and
 [here on the external I/O catalog](https://developer.newrelic.com/instant-observability/fastly-cdn/c5c5dd30-dcdf-46b6-9412-f9a1bba5a600)